CBIIT/CCDI-Portal-WebPortal/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test:ci`

+Runs tests in CI mode with coverage reporting.
+This command is used by GitHub Actions for automated testing.

+### `npm run lint`

+Runs ESLint to check code quality and style.
+Fails if there are any warnings or errors.

+### `npm run lint:fix`

+Automatically fixes ESLint issues where possible.

 ### `npm run build`